netdata/netdata/collectors/ebpf.plugin/README.md

 ## Performance

-Because eBPF monitoring is complex, we are evaluating the performance of this new collector in various real-world conditions, across various system loads, and when monitoring complex applications.

-Our [initial testing](https://github.com/netdata/netdata/issues/8195) shows the performance of the eBPF collector is nearly identical to our [apps.plugin collector](/collectors/apps.plugin/README.md), despite collecting and displaying much more sophisticated metrics.
-You can now use the eBPF to gather deeper insights without affecting the performance of your complex applications at any load.

 eBPF monitoring is complex and produces a large volume of metrics.
 We've discovered scenarios where the eBPF plugin significantly increases kernel memory usage by several hundred MB.